pixl8/Preside-CMS/support/docs/source/reference/api/websiteloginservice.rst

 Name                  Type     Required            Description
 ====================  =======  ==================  =====================================================================================
 loginId               string   Yes                 Either the login id or email address of the user to login
-password              string   Yes                 The password that the user has entered during login
+password              string   No (default="")     The password that the user has entered during login
 rememberLogin         boolean  No (default=false)  Whether or not to set a "remember me" cookie
-rememberExpiryInDays  any      No (default=90)     When setting a remember me cookie, how long (in days) before the cookie should expire
+rememberExpiryInDays  any      No (default=90)     When setting a remember me cookie, how long (in days) before the cookie should expire skipPasswordCheck     boolean  No (default=false)
 ====================  =======  ==================  =====================================================================================